 I know I've had a good shoot if I'm either filthy dirty or my beloved waders have had an outing.
 I always seem to end up in water just like my bonkers spaniel (are dogs like their owners or owners like their dogs?
 Never quite sure) and my waders have even developed their own little fanbase on Instagram.

 I’ve been incredibly lucky to experience some of the most jaw-dropping places on Earth.
-I’ve watched the sun set on Mount Everest, the Milky Way in the middle of the ocean and the morning sun turn the Alpine mountains into a white sea of diamonds.
+I’ve watched the sun set on Mount Everest, tracked the Milky Way from the middle of the ocean and seen the morning sun turn the Alpine mountains into a white sea of diamonds.
 I’ve jumped off turquoise waterfalls in the Grand Canyon and my adventurous spirit is always looking for new challenges and explorations.

 But as much as the wonders of our big blue planet feed my soul, the smaller pleasures closer to home bring simpler, but just as special, meaning.
 A snuggle on the sofa with my kids (though it needs bribery these days), a really good bar of chocolate or the pure indulgence of a back scratch.

 I'M AN ADVENTURER, LOVER OF HUGS & PURVEYOR OF TERRIBLE JOKES

 What is it you plan to do with your one wild and precious life?

 2021 Sony World Photography Awards Open - Lifestyle Shortlist

 2020 Professional Photo PoTY - Child Portraiture

 2018 Master Photographers Association Shortlist - Children

 2018 Wiltshire Life Arts & Culture Runner-Up